sunng87/ring-jetty9-adapter/README.md

 As of Ring 1.6, the official Jetty adapter has been updated to Jetty 9.2.
 However, rj9a tracks most recent Jetty release and offers additional features like http/2 and websocket.

+Jetty 10 and 11 were released with JDK 8 support dropped.
+The 0.15+ will use Jetty 10 by default.
+To use JDK 8 and Jetty 9, check the `jetty-9` branch and `0.14` releases.

 ## Usage